iterative/dvc.org/content/docs/command-reference/commit.md

 ## Description

 Stores the current contents of files and directories tracked by DVC in the
 <abbr>cache</abbr>, and updates `dvc.lock` or `.dvc` files as needed.
-This can
+This
-be useful in several scenarios: when developing data or [pipelines](/doc/command-reference/dag), or to force DVC to accept tracked data that has changed in the <abbr>workspace</abbr>.
-We'll expand on these situations below.
+forces DVC to accept the contents of tracked data currently in the
+<abbr>workspace</abbr>, even if they have changed.
+Let's see the scenarios in
+which this can be useful.

 Normally, `dvc repro` and `dvc run` finish up with the same steps as `dvc add`, for each <abbr>output</abbr> involved.
 In summary: